 1. Decks, including decks on top of, or balconies cantilevered from, boathouses, storage buildings, dwelling units, etc., are prohibited in the lakeshore protection zone.

-W. Stairways, Walkways And Pathways:
+W. Stairways, Walkways and Pathways:

-1. Stairways, walkways, and pathways shall have a maximum width of four feet (4'), and be designed and constructed in a manner which provides the most direct access to the lake with minimum environmental and visual impact.
+1. Stairways, walkways, and pathways must have a maximum width of four feet (4'), and be designed and constructed in a manner which provides the most direct access to the lake with minimum environmental and visual impact.

 2. Pathways on existing grade with embedded steps of stone or untreated timbers are preferred to constructed walkways or elevated stairways.
 For pathways, only the stone or timber steps are subject to the maximum allowable constructed area in subsection F of this section.